hitokiri-mata/katacoda-courses/kubernetes-extensibility/kudo/step6-host-operator.md

 This step explores how to host an operator repository on your local system.

-Build the Local index file.
+Build the local index file.

 `kubectl kudo repo index ~/repo`{{execute T1}}

 Start the Repository HTTP server.
+The server is started in a separate terminal so you can see the log messages.

 ```bash
 cd ~/repo